The volcano's exploding! Who would have guessed?

 .
 There's no sense in having it around unless

-it explodes, because otherwise the story is robbed of a clear dramatic conflict.
+, because otherwise the story is robbed of a clear dramatic conflict.
 (Unless you're just planning to have an awesome climax fight over the roiling magma

 dormant volcanoes are filled with.)

 This is especially to be expected if a volcano is explicitly not supposed to erupt